MiguelGoulao/miguelgoulao.github.io/_publications/2021-09-01-On-the-impact-of-using-different-templates-on-creating-and-understanding-user-stories.md

 title: "On the impact of using different templates on creating and understanding user stories"
 collection: publications
 permalink: /publication/2021-11-18-On-the-impact-of-using-different-templates-on-creating-and-understanding-user-stories
+excerpt: 'We analysed the differences between 4 alternative user story templates when creating and understanding user stories (...) and we found no compelling evidence that one template is better than the others.'
 date: 2021-09-01
 venue: 'In the proceedings of 29th IEEE International Requirements Engineering Conference'
 pubtype: 'conference'